 (Alexandria, Va) – A new study released by the New England Journal of Medicine found that among patients with non-small-cell lung cancer, those who received palliative care lived, on average, almost two months longer than those who received standard care.
 Researchers also found that the patients receiving palliative care reported a higher quality of life through the final course of their illness.

+Many families attempt to provide the appropriate care to their family members themselves by following the tips given at simplyhealth.today or other renown healthcare sites but it becomes more difficult depending on how progressive the patient’s illness is and decide to leave it in the hands of Specialized facilities.
 The goals of palliative care are to improve the quality of a seriously ill person’s life and to support that person and their family during and after treatment.
 Sharing the same philosophy of hospice care which is usually provided in the final months of life, palliative care may be provided at any stage during a serious or life-limiting illness.

 Researchers also found that when patients received palliative care services, they were also more likely to elect hospice services.

 “With earlier referral to a hospice program, patients may receive care that results in better management of symptoms, leading to stabilization of their condition and prolonged survival,” wrote the authors of the study released Wednesday in the New England Journal of Medicine.

 This new study adds to the body of evidence showing that many patients live longer with hospice and palliative care.